bootlin/training-materials/slides/course-information/course-information.typ

   - Also make sure your name is properly filled.

   - You can also use the "Raise your hand" button when you wish to ask a question but don't want to interrupt.

 - All this helps the trainer to engage with participants, see when something needs clarifying and make the session more interactive, enjoyable and useful for everyone.

 === Collaborate!

+#table(
+  columns: (75%, 25%),
+  stroke: none,
+  gutter: 15pt,
+  [
-#table(columns: (75%, 25%), stroke: none, gutter: 15pt, [ As in the Free Software
+    As in the Free Software
     and Open Source community, collaboration between participants is valuable in this training session:

     - Use the dedicated Matrix channel for this session to add questions.

     - If your session offers practical labs, you can also report issues, share screenshots and command output there.

     - Don't hesitate to share your own answers and to help others especially when the trainer is unavailable.

     - The Matrix channel is also a good place to ask questions outside of training hours, and after the course is over.

-],[
+  ],
+  [

     #align(center, [#image("matrix-screenshot.png", height: 90%)])

-])
+  ],
+)